-1. to supply extra information about gaseous materials and materials with fictitious or effective density

-- 2. to override the default average ionisation potential - 3. to set a flag to call the user routine USRMED (p.
-417) every time a particle is going to be transported in selected material(s) - 4. to set the energy threshold for DPAs (Displacements Per Atom)
+- 1. to supply extra information about gaseous materials and materials with fictitious or effective density - 2. to override the default average ionisation potential - 3. to set a flag to call the user routine USRMED (p.
+424) every time a particle is going to be transported in selected material(s) - 4. to set the energy threshold for DPAs (Displacements Per Atom)

-'''

-For SDUM \neq DPA-ENER, USERDIREctive:
+For SDUM $\neq$ DPA-ENER, USERDIREctive, X-REFLECtivity:

-'''

-- WHAT(1) > 0.0: gas pressure in atmospheres (see Note 1 below). - = 0.0: ignored - < 0.0: resets to 1 atm a possible previously input pressure value
+WHAT(1) > 0.0: gas pressure in atmospheres (see Note 1 below). = 0.0: ignored < 0.0: resets to 1 atm a possible previously input pressure value Default = 1.0

 - WHAT(2) = RHOR factor: this factor multiplies the density of a material when calculating the density effect parameters (e.g., if a reduced density is used to simulate voids, but of course the density effect parameters must be computed with the actual local physical density at the microscopic level).
-See Note 3 below. - = 0.0: ignored - < 0.0: a possible previously input value is restored to default = 1.0
+See Note 3 below.

+= 0.0: ignored

+- < 0.0: a possible previously input value is restored to default = 1.0

+Default = 1.0

-- WHAT(3) > 0.0: average ionisation potential to be used for dE/dx calculations (eV) - < 0.0: a default value of the average ionisation potential is obtained from the systematics of Ziegler [209] or Sternheimer, Berger and Seltzer [194, 195] - = 0.0: ignored
+- WHAT(3) > 0.0: average ionisation potential to be used for dE/dx calculations (eV)

+- < 0.0: a default value of the average ionisation potential is obtained from the systematics of Ziegler [215] or Sternheimer, Berger and Seltzer [200, 201]

+- = 0.0: ignored

-Default: ionisation potential calculated from systematics
+- Default : ionisation potential calculated from systematics

-WHAT(4) = lower bound of the indices of materials, or corresponding name, in which gas pressure, RHOR factor or ionisation potential are set
+- WHAT(4) = lower bound of the indices of materials, or corresponding name, in which gas pressure, RHOR

+factor or ionisation potential are set

+("From material WHAT(4)...")

+Default = 3.0

-WHAT(5) = upper bound of the indices of materials, or corresponding name, in which gas pressure, RHOR factor or ionisation potential are set
+- WHAT(5) = upper bound of the indices of materials, or corresponding name, in which gas pressure, RHOR

-'''
+factor or ionisation potential are set

 ("...to material WHAT(5)...")

-'''

-'''
+Default = WHAT(4)

+- WHAT(6) = step length in assigning indices

-("... in steps of WHAT(6)")
+("...in steps of WHAT(6)")

-'''
+Default = 1.0

-Default: (option MAT-PROP not given): if the density of the default material or that assigned by a MATERIAL card is > 0.01, the material is not assumed to be a gas.
+- Default : (option MAT-PROP not given): if the density of the default material or that assigned by a MATERIAL card is > 0.01, the material is not assumed to be a gas.
 Otherwise it is a gas at a default pressure of 1 atmosphere.
 If the material is a compound, the average ionisation potential is that resulting from applying Bragg's rule of additivity to stopping power.

-176 MAT-PROP

-'''

 For SDUM = DPA-ENER:

-'''

-WHAT(1) > 0.0: Damage energy threshold (eV) for the given materials. (see Note 5)
+- WHAT(1) > 0.0: Damage energy threshold (eV) for the given materials. (see Note 5)

+- = 0.0: ignored

+- < 0.0: resets to default